COS-IN/iluvatar-faas/src/Ilúvatar/README.md

 ## Design

-The design is kept simple so as to prevent unnecessary complexity when it comes to code management or deployment strategy.
+The design is kept simple as to prevent unnecessary complexity when it comes to code management or deployment strategy.
 More can be found [here](./docs/DESIGN.md).

 ## Setup